Well, I’m late posting, so this will be shorter than I had planned.

 But I got lucky.

 I met three people there, David Coe, Faith Hunter and Misty Massey.
 I don’t remember how.
 Maybe we were on a panel together.
 Maybe we were hawking books in the same hallway.
 Anyway, we got chatting and hit it off.
 A month or two later I did my first guest post for Magical Words.
-A few months after that, I did another, then I was […]
+A few months after that, I did another, then I was invited […]

 Continue reading All good things… A farewell to Magical Words.